JLimperg/cpp-2025-artifact/inner-readme.md

 In the `aesop/` directory:

 1. `lake build`
-   This command downloads Lean and Aesop's dependencies and builds Aesop.
+   This command downloads Lean (which takes around 1G of disk space) and Aesop's dependencies and builds Aesop.
    It should report no errors or warnings.
 2. `lake test`
    This command runs the Aesop test suite.